HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/search_center/index.md

     The minus sign eliminates or rejects the weekly status reports from the returned result set while the plus sign narrows the search to monthly reports.

-    !!! note
-        Do not use the minus sign \(-\) symbolic operator with a one-word search query alone.
+    **Note:** Do not use the minus sign \(-\) symbolic operator with a one-word search query alone.
 The minus sign \(-\) works only in combination with other search terms.
 For example, the following queries return the same results:

     -   -weekly +monthly
     -   -weekly monthly
     -   +monthly -weekly
     -   monthly -weekly
 -   Use an asterisk \(\*\) as a trailing wildcard at the end of a search term, in the format wildcar\*, but not \*ildcard or wil\*card.
 -   You can search documents by date and date ranges.
 The used date formats can be changed by the Portal administrator.
 Dates can be specified by using the format yyy-MM-dd.
 You can also specify the time as well as the date by using the format yyy-MM-dd,hh:mm.
 The following search terms are supported: